 Kyaik Hto is where most buses/trucks will stop; others will bring you to Kinpun directly, the town at the base of Mount Kyaikhtiyo (ask beforehand).
 From Kyaik Hto, you need to take a pick-up truck to the town of Kinpun (about a 20-minute drive).
 This last haul of the journey shouldn't cost more than 1000 kyats (Burmese price).

-There might also be motorbike taxis offering to take you to Kinpun but this will be more expensive - your choice.
-And lastly, from Kinpun head to the terminal where the above-mentioned monster trucks will take you up to the Golden Rock.
+There might also be motorbike taxis offering to take you to Kinpun but this will be more expensive.
+Lastly, from Kinpun head to the terminal where the above-mentioned monster trucks will take you up to the Golden Rock.

 Note of caution: There's another town on the highway called Kyaikto - this is different from Kyaikhtiyo (I know confusing, right?!).
 Kyaikto is still far off from your destination so make sure NOT to get off here (unless you're willing to pay for another bus/truck/motorbike taxi).